 - fatigue (or dynamic) strength of any PPE attachment point (anchor to arrest the fall of a 100kg mass after 2.5m of free fall when connected to the anchor with a 2m length nylon lanyard).

 The minimum static strength requirement in EN 517:2006 is 10kN, which compares with 15kN for the harness and certain lanyard types.
 It is therefore important for users to be aware of the performance of specific types of anchor point to determine the overall strength of the system.

-It is interesting to note that there has been confusion about roof posts under EN 795:2012 (Class A) concerning whether or not they should be considered as falling within the scope of European Council Directive 89/686/EEC on PPE and there is no presumption of conformity given by EN 795:2012 for these classes of anchor.
+It is interesting to note that there has been confusion about roof posts under EN 795:2012 (Class A) concerning whether or not they have been considered as falling within the scope of the now repealed European Council Directive 89/686/EEC and more recently Regulation (EU) 2016/425 on PPE, and there is no presumption of conformity given by EN 795:2012 for these classes of anchor.
 Work is now ongoing to develop a standard for these permanent anchor devices, which should be published as EN 17235 under the Construction Products Regulation (CPR) – (EU) 305/2011.

 On the other hand, EN 517:2006 has been published with an Annex ZA linking it to the now repealed European Construction Products Directive 89/106/EEC, although there is an assumption that this now links to the CPR.
 The Annex suggests Attestation of Conformity (AoC) system 3 is followed for EN 517:2006 roof hooks.
 The AoC system details what procedures should be carried out on the product before it can be placed on the European market.

 AoC System 3 requires the manufacturers to have a factory production control system, the product must be subject to initial type-testing by a Notified Body such as SATRA and, finally, the manufacturer must complete a declaration of conformity.